-Biologics are immunosuppressants, which means that they will make you more vulnerable to infection.
-It is quite likely that if you’re taking a biologic medications, you will be more susceptible to catching contagious illnesses and they may hit you harder.
+Biologics and targeted-synthetic DMARDs are immunosuppressants, which means that they will make you more vulnerable to infection.
+It is quite likely that if you're taking a biologic medications, you will be more susceptible to catching contagious illnesses and they may hit you harder.
 For most people, the risk of infection can be managed by being extra careful to avoid people in contagious stages of illness whenever possible, as well as taking extra care to avoid contamination around the home and in public.
 Getting the flu, pneumonia, and tetanus vaccine can also help protect you.

 One of the most common infections experienced by people take Biologics is upper respiratory tract infections or sinus infections.
 You can managing this risk by using a saline solution or a Neti pot to rinse out the sinuses and reduce the risk of infection.

-The Biologics are a serious medication for a serious problem.
+The Biologics and targeted-synthetic DMARDs are a serious medication for a serious problem.
 This means that they do come with the potential for more serious side effects than some other medications.
 Do take an illness or infection seriously and talk to your doctor about signs that you should be seeking urgent medical help.
-It is important to remember that these types of side effects are rare, so there’s no need to be anxious.
+It is important to remember that these types of side effects are rare, so there's no need to be anxious.